List of Pirates of the Caribbean characters: Elizabeth Swann

 In the first film, a young Elizabeth (portrayed by Lucinda Dryzek) helps rescue Will Turner from a shipwreck; she steals a pirate's medallion from Will to protect him.
 As an adult, she is engaged to James Norrington.
 Captain Barbossa captures Elizabeth.
 Because she possesses the medallion, he presumes she is the daughter of Bootstrap Bill Turner, whose blood is needed to lift the pirates' curse.
 She assists Will and Jack in defeating Barbossa.

 In Dead Man's Chest, Elizabeth has ended her engagement with Norrington in favor of marrying Will Turner; their wedding is interrupted when they are arrested by Cutler Beckett for piracy.
 Elizabeth later kills Jack Sparrow by seducing him and chaining him to the mast of the Black Pearl, where he is dragged to Davy Jones's Locker by the Kraken.

 In the third film, Elizabeth helps rescue Jack from the Locker.
 She becomes the pirate lord of the South China Sea after Sao Feng's death; she is later elected Pirate King by the Fourth Brethren Court.
 As King, she declares war on Beckett and leads the battle against him.
 Mid battle, Elizabeth marries Will Turner, who becomes the new captain of the Flying Dutchman after almost dying at the hands of Davy Jones.
 The curse of being the captain only allows Will to return to shore for one day every ten years.
-After Jones’s defeat and justice for her father’s murder, Elizabeth gives up piracy and returns to Port Royal.
+After Jones's defeat and justice for her father's murder, Elizabeth gives up piracy and returns to Port Royal.
 She and Will consummate their marriage and she falls pregnant.
 Will leaves her his heart in a chest and Elizabeth promises to protect it.
-In a post-credits scene after the film, Elizabeth has given birth to a son and the boy, now 9-10 years old, eagerly awaits the arrival of his father as the Dutchman sails towards them.
+In a post-credits scene after the film, Elizabeth has given birth to a son and the boy, now 9–10 years old, eagerly awaits the arrival of his father as the Dutchman sails towards them.

-Elizabeth does not appear in On Stranger Tides, but she appears briefly in Dead Men Tell No Tales as she and Will reunite after 20 years apart.
-According to Knightley, "she doesn’t expect to do any more because they take too long to shoot".
+Elizabeth does not appear in On Stranger Tides, but she appears briefly in a non-speaking role in Dead Men Tell No Tales as she and Will reunite after over 20 years apart.
+According to Knightley, she doesn't expect to do any more because they "take too long to shoot".